 What follows is both an inventory of the current state of affairs, as well as guiding recommendations as the region enters the new "green" economy.
-As a preliminary report, this document should not be viewed as the conclusive guidelines for addressing climate change and economic equity in the region, but rather a crucial step in the process.
+As a preliminary report, this document should not be viewed as the conclusive guidelines for addressing climate change and economic equity in the region, but rather a crucial step in the planning process.

 III.
-EMISSIONS ASSESSMENT AND INVENTORY
+GREENHOUSE GAS (GHG) EMISSIONS ASSESSMENT AND REDUCTION STRATEGIES

-Work Group members: Erick Shambarger, Pamela Ritger, Barbara Richards, Gordie Bennett, Linda Frank and Ted Kraig
+Work Group members: Erick Shambarger, Pamela Ritger, Barbara Richards, Gordie Bennett, Linda Frank, Ted Kraig, Bruce Wiggins